-Interview the people who do the work and withhold judgment.
+Interview the people who do the work and avoid judgment.

 Respect people and their work.

-Involve the people who do the work in the implementation of the measures.
+Involve the people who do the work in the implementation of the improvement measures.

-After successful implementation, check with the employees on site to see what changes the measures have brought about so far before... we move on to the "next round".
+After successful implementation, check with the employees on site to see what changes the measures have brought about so far before... moving on to the "next round".